 May 2, 2018

 Today.
 It’s hard to believe it’s been a decade.
 Yet it hasn’t been.
-It’s been a 36 year journey, a journey that began when I was five years old, and today, 41 years later, I’m about to publish my 40th novel, have sold almost one million books, and receive so much fan mail, that I no longer have time to respond to it all, though I do read it all and still love every single one of them.
+It’s been a decades long journey, a journey that began when I was five years old, and today, 41 years later, I’m about to publish my 40th novel, have sold almost one million books, and receive so much fan mail, that I no longer have time to respond to it all, though I do read it all and still love every single one of them.

 It all happened because of encouragement from family, friends, teachers, and fans.